Deirdre Black is a Partner at Pioneer Square Investments. For over 25 years Deirdre has invested in early-stage companies and social impact ventures.

 Jane previously held senior finance and marketing positions with Western Wireless Corporation and the personal computer division of Hewlett Packard.
 In 2007, Jane moved to the nonprofit sector and became CFO of Epiphany School, leading the financing efforts for a campus expansion and then subsequently ran the business and visitor operations at the Woodland Park Zoo.
 Jane has been a trustee of Pacific Northwest Ballet and the St. Mark’s Foundation, served as a volunteer with Lakeside School and Girl Scouts of Western WA and is currently the Vice-Chair of the UW Medicine finance committee.
 She holds a MBA from Harvard Business School and an accounting degree from the University of Alabama.

 Robert B. Van Cleve

 Robert is an attorney with Hillis Clark Martin & Peterson P.S.
 His legal practice focuses on representation of corporations, limited liability companies, and individuals in business and corporate law matters.

 He frequently acts in the role of outside general counsel for clients, which gives him a breadth of experience in corporate governance, employment law, contracts, commercial transactions, and strategic advice.
 In addition to that broader role, he has extensive experience in securities, mergers and acquisitions, and technology issues.
-He is a member of the firm’s management committee.
+He has served on the firm’s management committee.

 Robert earned his A.B. degree from Princeton University and a J.D. from the University of Virginia.
 Among his community activities, he has served as a council member and chair of the Pike Place Market Preservation & Development Authority; board member and president of First Place School; board member of Citizens for Pike Place Market; and board member of Rad Racing NW, a regional junior cycling development team.